alvinpolardog/EE6470_hw2_TLM_gaussian_blur/report.md

 After receiving all the rows of the target image back from GaussFilter, the entire bitmap along with the header is then sent to the virtual memory through two individual transactions.
 Finally the memory is dumped to out.bmp.

 ##
 ##

+#### Final Discussion
+The change from just FIFO channels to TLM for the transaction between modules allow much better intercompatibility, this is evident in the fact that all the transaction can be routed through the SimpleBus module, and that any changes made in one module may no longer require changes in another.
+By following the standard set out in TLM2.0, we will be able to incorporate other TLM modules in our designs without worry for incompatibility.

+##
+##